genellann/Signals/README.md

 ## CURRENT WAY
 ### Example
-Here is a scenerio of how signals work in Phaser currently:
+Here is a scenerio of how signals work in Phaser out of the box:

     class MyClass {